 Pro-tip: If you are looking to negotiate or expose someone, you don’t tell them to come up with whatever they want and that you’ll sign it regardless.

 The Breitbart article goes on to tout Trump’s supposed leadership on making chain migration an issue.
-I oppose chain migration, but from a political standpoint, that’s quite a moving of the goalposts.
-Trump wasn’t elected to just get a compromise on chain migration while handing Congress a signature on an amnesty bill.
+I oppose chain migration, but from a policy standpoint, that’s quite a moving of the goalposts.
+Trump wasn’t elected to just get a compromise on chain migration while handing Congress a signature on a big amnesty bill.

 What Trump is doing here is folding.
 Period.

 Many of us saw through the immigration tripe he peddled on the stump.
-We supported Cruz or Rubio over Trump in the face of many Republican outlets screaming “but you gotta support Trump because immigration!”
+We supported Cruz or Rubio over Trump in the face of many Republican outlets and voters screaming “but you gotta support Trump because immigration!”
 We weren’t obsessed with the issue even though we agreed it was a problem.
 We knew Trump was not going to deport 11 million people.
-We knew there was going to be no big beautiful wall (at least in totality).
+We knew there was going to be no big beautiful wall with a big beautiful door.

-There were few things more frustrating during the primary than Trump supporters who insisted only he was tough on immigration as they lauded Rubio and Cruz as “open borders” shills.
+Where some made it their singular issue and flocked the Trump, many of us warned that he simply could not accomplish much of what he was saying on immigration.
+There were few things more frustrating during the primary than Trump supporters who insisted only he was tough on immigration, even as they accused Rubio and Cruz of being “open borders” shills.

 To see it come full circle isn’t surprising.
-Trump has indeed followed through on many things most thought he wouldn’t.
-That’s where he’s gotten much credit from many conservative circles the past year.
+Trump has indeed followed through on many of the things most thought he wouldn’t.
+Good for him and his Presidency has indeed not be the disaster some predicted.

 In the case of immigration though, it’s time to call a spade a spade.